-means the Communications Alliance sub-committee established to manage all aspects of Industry Application Layer Testing for MNP.
+means the Communications Alliance Mobile Number Portability Administration Group (MAG) established to manage all aspects of Industry Application Layer Testing for MNP.

 Multilateral Agreements

 mean agreements between two or more Participants for MNP test plans in agreement with this overall test strategy.